{SECTION_MENU}

 ***NEW!*** Please visit our Owl Class Computing Blog here!

-Homework this term will continue to be focussing on the maths skills taught each week, and for some pupils there will continue to be an emphasis on knowing the times tables.
-From next week, Year 6 pupils will have the revision timetables to follow, with specific tasks to complete each week for homework.
+Year 6 pupils now have the revision books and timetables to follow, with specific tasks to complete each week.
 Extra SPAG tasks will be given out throughout the term, as needed.
-Homework will be given out on Fridays, and books must be handed back in on Thursdays at the latest.
-Times tables and spellings tests will be on Thursday mornings.
+Homework will be given out on Fridays, and books are to be handed back in on Wednesdays.
+Times tables and spellings tests will be on Wednesday mornings.

 Class Teacher: Mr Haynes